A Hypertoroidal Covering for Perfect Color Equivariance: Dataset and Implementation Details

 All experiments were performed over a set of random seeds to evaluate the robustness of $\mathbb{T}^{3}$CEN to initialization.
 All errors reported for 3D Shapes, Small NORB, CIFAR-10, CIFAR-100, Caltech-101, Oxford Pets, Stanford Cars, and STL-10 are based on three random seeds (1999-2001).
 The error reported for Camelyon17 were based on five random seeds (1997-2002).

 All models were trained on a shared research computing cluster, where each GPU enabled compute node was allocated an Nvidia L40 GPU, 24 core partitions of an Intel Xeon Gold 5320 CPU, and 24GBs of DDR4 3200MHz RDIMMs.
+We report training times and memory requirements in Appendix~\ref{apx:training_expense}

 We report training hyperparameters for Caltech-101, CIFAR-10, CIFAR-100, Oxford-IIT Pets, Stanford Cars, STL-10 in Table~\ref{tab:hyperparameter}.
 We report training procedure for hue shift 3DShapes, saturation shift 3DShapes, small NORB, and Camelyon17 in their individual sections.